 Portable: Most mobile journalists can fit their equipment in a backpack.
-The phone plus a lightweight tripod, clip-microphones and an external light can weigh under 3kg, making it easy to produce high quality stories anywhere, anytime, as Syrian film-maker Waad al-Kateab did when making her 2019 documentary about life in war-torn Aleppo, or as BBC journalist Dougal Shaw did for most of the stories he covered in 2019.
+The phone plus a lightweight tripod, clip-microphones and an external light can weigh under 3kg, making it easy to produce high quality stories anywhere, anytime, as Syrian film-maker Waad al-Kateab did when making her 2019 documentary about life in war-torn Aleppo, or as BBC journalist Dougal Shaw does for most of the stories he covers.

-Discreet: The fact that smartphones are so commonplace make them a valuable tool for journalists who need to operate discreetly – as Nick Garnett did when covering the Manchester riots for the BBC in 2011.
-Smartphones are also widely used by citizen journalists and activists, like @HongKongHermit, who produced this thread of photos, videos and live-streams during the September 2019 protests with a smartphone.
+Discreet: The fact that smartphones are so commonplace make them a valuable tool for journalists who need to operate discreetly.
+An early example is reportage by the BBC’s Nick Garnett when he covered riots in Manchester in 2011.
+More recent work includes this thread of photos, videos and livestreams by citizen journalist @HongKongHermit, during the September 2019 protests in Hong Kong.

 Apps for beginners to professionals: There are dozens of storytelling apps for iPhones and Androids.
 Some are simple and designed for quickly creating social stories with animated titles, fun captions and free music.
 They are also fast to learn and use, so they’re ideal for creating a great-looking story on a deadline.

 Other apps have been designed specifically for professional broadcast journalists.
 These include video recording and editing apps that meet TV broadcast requirements, audio editing apps for making radio packages and podcasts, and apps for professional photography.

 A holistic journalism device: While this manual focuses on video production, your phone can also be used to file for radio, online and social media, take great photos, create and publish podcasts, phone your interviewees, and engage directly with your audience for feedback and follow-up stories.